 Follow-up for curious experts: This function has no "single description" as a well-defined expression in terms of w, x, y, z!
-There is lots of interesting geometry here.
-This example will be a constant source of interesting examples for us.
+There is a lot of interesting geometry here.
+This scheme will be a constant source of interesting examples for us.
 We will later recognize it as the cone over the quadric surface.
 Here is a glimpse, in terms of words we have not yet defined.
-Now Spec k[w, x, y, z] is $\mathbb{A}^4$ , and is, not surprisingly, 4-dimensional.
+Now Spec k[w, x, y, z] is \mathbb{A}^4 , and is, not surprisingly, 4-dimensional.
 We are looking at the set X, which is a hypersurface, and is 3-dimensional.
-It is a cone over a smooth quadric surface in $\mathbb{P}^3$ (flip to Figure 9.2).
+It is a cone over a "smooth" quadric surface in \mathbb{P}^3 (flip to Figure 9.2).
 D(y) is X minus some hypersurface, so we are throwing away a codimension 1 locus.
 D(z) involves throwing away another codimension 1 locus.
 You might think that their intersection is then codimension 2, and that maybe failure of extending this weird function to a global polynomial comes because of a failure of our Hartogs' Lemma-type theorem, which will be a failure of normality.
 But that's not true - $V(y) \cap V(z)$ is in fact codimension 1 - so no Hartogs-type theorem holds.
 Here is what is actually going on.
-V(y) involves throwing away the (cone over the) union of two lines $\ell$ and $m_1$ , one in each "ruling" of the surface, and V(z)also involves throwing away the (cone over the) union of two lines $\ell$ and $m_2$ .
-The intersection is the (cone over the) line $\ell$ , which is a codimension 1 set.
+V(y) involves throwing away the (cone over the) union of two lines l and m_1 , one in each "ruling" of the surface, and V(z)also involves throwing away the (cone over the) union of two lines l and m_2 .
+The intersection is the (cone over the) line l , which is a codimension 1 set.
 Neat fact: despite being "pure codimension 1", it is not cut out even set-theoretically by a single equation.
 (It is hard to get an example of this behavior.
-This example is the simplest example I know.)
+This construction is the simplest example I know.)
 This means that any expression f(w, x, y, z)/g(w, x, y, z)for our function cannot correctly describe our function on $D(y) \cup D(z)$ - at some point of $D(y) \cup D(z)$ it must be 0/0.
 Here's why.
-Our function can't be defined on $V(y) \cap V(z)$ , so g must vanish here.
-But g can't vanish just on the cone over $\ell$ it must vanish elsewhere too.
-(For the experts among the experts: here is why the cone over l is not cut out set-theoretically by a single equation.
-If $\ell = V(f)$ , then D(f) is affine.
-Let $\ell'$ be another line in the same ruling as $\ell$ , and let $C(\ell)$ (resp. $\ell'$ ) be the cone over $\ell$ (resp. $\ell'$ ).
-Then $C(\ell')$ can be given the structure of a closed subscheme of Spec k[w, x, y, z], and can be given the structure of $\mathbb{A}^2$ .
+Our function can't be defined on $V(y) \cap V(z)$, so g must vanish here.
+But g can't vanish just on the cone over l - it must vanish elsewhere too.
+(For the experts among the experts, familiar with closed subschemes: here is why the cone over l is not cut out set-theoretically by a single equation.
+If $\ell = V(f)$, then D(f) is affine.
+Let l' be another line in the same ruling as l , and let $C(\ell)$ (resp. l') be the cone over l (resp. l').
+Then $C(\ell')$ can be given the structure of a closed subscheme of Spec k[w, x, y, z] (a notion we'll properly define in §9.1), and can be given the structure of \mathbb{A}^2 .
 Then $C(\ell') \cap V(f)$ is a closed subscheme of D(f).
 Any closed subscheme of an affine scheme is affine.
-But $\ell \cap \ell' = \emptyset$ , so the cone over $\ell$ intersects the cone over $\ell'$ in a point, so $C(\ell') \cap V(f)$ is $\mathbb{A}^2$ minus a point, which we have seen is not affine, so we have a contradiction.)
+But $\ell \cap \ell' = \emptyset$, so the cone over l intersects the cone over l' in a point, so $C(\ell') \cap V(f)$ is \mathbb{A}^2 minus a point, which we have seen is not affine, so we have a contradiction.)